rihemebh/Security-cheat-sheet/README.md

 |SQL Injection|SQL commands are inserted into data-plane input (for example, instead of the login or password) in order to run predefined SQL commands|“SELECT * FROM users WHERE account = ‘’ or ‘1’ = ‘1’;”<br/> Because ‘1’ = ‘1’ always evaluates to TRUE, the database will return the data for all users instead of just a single user.|
 |Cross-site scripting (XSS)|Use third-party web resources to run scripts in the victim’s web browser or scriptable application|<img src="https://github.com/rihemebh/Security-cheat-sheet/blob/main/xss.PNG"  />|

+# Firewalls
+The major role of firewalls is:

+- Intercepting incoming traffic between network and trust levels
+- Authorizing or reject access
+- Enabling a more secure connection to open networks
+- Audit network usage

+## Netfilter
+Netfilter is a Linux kernel module that provides the ability to monitor, modify and filter IP packets, and track connections.
+It thus provides firewall functions, Internet connection sharing and network traffic authorization.
+## IpTables

+IpTable in a  CMD interface to configure Netfilter
+### Commands
 # Encryption
 Encryption is used to garantee Confidentiality